Dante Gabriel Rossetti: Early life

-The son of émigré Italian scholar Gabriele Pasquale Giuseppe Rossetti and his wife Frances Mary Lavinia Polidori, daughter of Tuscan scholar of Greek descent Gaetano Polidori, Gabriel Charles Dante Rossetti was born in London, on 12 May 1828.
-His family and friends called him Gabriel, but in publications he put the name Dante first in honour of Dante Alighieri.
-He was the brother of poet Christina Rossetti, critic William Michael Rossetti, and author Maria Francesca Rossetti.
-His father was a Roman Catholic, at least prior to his marriage, and his mother was an Anglican; ostensibly Gabriel was baptised as and was a practising Anglican.
-John William Polidori, who had died seven years before his birth, was Rossetti's maternal uncle.
-During his childhood, Rossetti was home educated and later attended King's College School, and often read the Bible, along with the works of Shakespeare, Dickens, Sir Walter Scott, and Lord Byron.
+Gabriel Charles Dante Rossetti was born on 12 May 1828, at 38 Charlotte Street (later renamed 105 Hallam Street) in London.
+His father was the émigré Italian scholar Gabriele Pasquale Giuseppe Rossetti, and his mother was Frances Mary Lavinia Polidori, the daughter of a Tuscan scholar of Greek descent, Gaetano Polidori.
+The writer and physician John William Polidori was Rossetti's maternal uncle.

+Rossetti’s family and friends called him Gabriel, but in publications he favoured the name Dante.
+He had three siblings: the poet Christina Rossetti, the critic William Michael Rossetti, and the author Maria Francesca Rossetti.
+His father was a lapsed Roman Catholic and his mother was an Anglican: Gabriel was baptised as Anglican.

+The household was a bohemian environment, with frequent visits by Italian artists, scholars, adventurers and revolutionaries, and the children, including Gabriel, were educated together at home by their mother, who was an important influence on all of them and taught them the works of Dante and Petrarch.

+Rossetti went on to attend King's College School in its original location near the Strand in London.
+He read the Bible, along with the works of Shakespeare, Dickens, Sir Walter Scott, and Lord Byron.
+In his teens he discovered the work of Dante Aligheri, whose Vita Nuova he later translated.

 The youthful Rossetti is described as "self-possessed, articulate, passionate and charismatic" but also "ardent, poetic and feckless".
-Like all his siblings, he aspired to be a poet and attended King's College School, in its original location near the Strand in London.
+Like all his siblings, he aspired to be a poet.
 He also wished to be a painter, having shown a great interest in Medieval Italian art.
 He studied at Henry Sass' Drawing Academy from 1841 to 1845, when he enrolled in the Antique School of the Royal Academy, which he left in 1848.
 After leaving the Royal Academy, Rossetti studied under Ford Madox Brown, with whom he retained a close relationship throughout his life.